 The entire state of Alaska is ideal for off grid living, it is one of the wildest states in the US and there are a lot of people living off the grid here.
 Alaska has everything that you need for off grid living, although living off the grid here is a lot of hard work, and in some cases, it can be extremely dangerous.
 If you want more information about Alaska then check out my recent article Off grid living in Alaska ( The Last Frontier ).

 6. Finca Bellavista Treehouse Community ( Costa Rica )

 The Finca Bellavista Treehouse Community is probably one of the most beautiful off grid communities.
-The people who live here all live in treehouses, these are not your ordinary treehouses, they have running water from rainwater harvesting and groundwater, they also generate their own power with mostly solar panels.
+The people who live here all live in treehouses, these are not your ordinary treehouses, they have running water from rainwater harvesting and groundwater, and they also generate their own power with mostly solar panels.
 If you are a Star Wars fan then you will love it here, it definitely looks like an Ewok village.

-There are walkways from one treehouse to another, which is suspended mid-air, and the inhabitants have set up a complex zip line system which they use to get around.
+There are walkways from one treehouse to another, which are suspended mid-air, and the inhabitants have set up a complex zip line system that they use to get around.
 These people live completely off the grid, they generate their own power, harvest their own water, and they mostly live off the land by hunting and fishing.
 The good news is that they also allow visitors to stay for a couple of days, and some of them even join the community.